zmartzone/lua-resty-openidc/README.md

              --  Expiration leeway for access_token renewal.
 If this is set, renewal will happen access_token_expires_leeway seconds before the token expiration.
 This avoids errors in case the access_token just expires when arriving to the OAuth Resource Server.

              --force_reauthorize = false
-             -- When force_reauthorize is set to true the authorization flow will be executed even if a token has been cached already
+             -- When force_reauthorize is set to true the authorization flow will be executed even if a token has been cached already.
+             -- If set, will override `reuse_existing_login_sessions` option.

              --session_contents = {id_token=true}
              -- Whitelist of session content to enable.
 This can be used to reduce the session size.
              -- When not set everything will be included in the session.